-After reading the various reports, it seems that Starbucks and their employees did a fine job of handling the crisis.
+After reading the various reports, it seems that Starbucks and its employees did a fine job of handling the crisis.
 The solution was simple.
 Just give away the coffee.
 That’s right.
 Give it away for free.

-Some stores did close early, but in the process, they still gave away what product they had.
+Some stores did close early, but in the process, they still gave away what products they had.
 If you think about it, it makes sense.
 You have coffee brewed and fresh food items.
 If you don’t move the merchandise, it goes bad.
 So, why not create a little goodwill and put your best foot forward with your customers and show them a little love?